umanit/sonata-ordered-collection/README.md

 }
 ```

-In your admin, call it like that :
+In your admin use OrderableOwnerAdminTrait and call it like that :
 ```php
 <?php